 In order to make claiming compensation for an injury that has occurred while in a public place a success, like a shop, for example, it should be evident that the shop owner was in breach of their common duty of care and was not following the health and safety legislation as is expected., and therefore proven that they are liable.

-For more help and advice regarding making a compensation claim, feel free to call and speak to one of our shop injury claims lawyers.
+For more help and advice regarding making an accident in a shop compensation claim, feel free to call and speak to one of our shop injury claims lawyers.

-When making a personal claims injury, it is not just the injury itself that can be claimed for, but the whole impact the injury has had on different areas of the claimant’s life.
+When making accident in a shop claims, it is not just the injury itself that can be claimed for, but the whole impact the injury has had on different areas of the claimant’s life.
 Within this section, we will explore what damages could be claimed for if you have suffered after an accident in a shop that wasn’t your fault.

-When pursuing a compensation claim against a negligent party, General damages could be awarded to those who endure any degree of physical or psychological trauma.
+When pursuing an accident in a shop compensation claim against a negligent party, General damages could be awarded to those who endure any degree of physical or psychological trauma.
 In order for these damages to be taken into consideration, you will be required to attend a medical assessment.

 Upon attending the assessment, an impartial medical professional will ask you a range of questions in relation to your injury and performant an examination.
 In doing so, they will be able to determine what impact it has had on you, it’s severity, and whether there are any longterm implications.